Qovery/qovery-client-go/docs/ClusterAdvancedSettings.md

 HasDatabaseMysqlAllowedCidrs returns a boolean if a field has been set.

-### GetDatabaseMongodbDenyPublicAccess
+### GetDatabaseMongodbDenyAnyAccess

-`func (o *ClusterAdvancedSettings) GetDatabaseMongodbDenyPublicAccess() bool`
+`func (o *ClusterAdvancedSettings) GetDatabaseMongodbDenyAnyAccess() bool`

-GetDatabaseMongodbDenyPublicAccess returns the DatabaseMongodbDenyPublicAccess field if non-nil, zero value otherwise.
+GetDatabaseMongodbDenyAnyAccess returns the DatabaseMongodbDenyAnyAccess field if non-nil, zero value otherwise.

-### GetDatabaseMongodbDenyPublicAccessOk
+### GetDatabaseMongodbDenyAnyAccessOk

-`func (o *ClusterAdvancedSettings) GetDatabaseMongodbDenyPublicAccessOk() (*bool, bool)`
+`func (o *ClusterAdvancedSettings) GetDatabaseMongodbDenyAnyAccessOk() (*bool, bool)`

-GetDatabaseMongodbDenyPublicAccessOk returns a tuple with the DatabaseMongodbDenyPublicAccess field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetDatabaseMongodbDenyAnyAccessOk returns a tuple with the DatabaseMongodbDenyAnyAccess field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetDatabaseMongodbDenyPublicAccess
+### SetDatabaseMongodbDenyAnyAccess

-`func (o *ClusterAdvancedSettings) SetDatabaseMongodbDenyPublicAccess(v bool)`
+`func (o *ClusterAdvancedSettings) SetDatabaseMongodbDenyAnyAccess(v bool)`

-SetDatabaseMongodbDenyPublicAccess sets DatabaseMongodbDenyPublicAccess field to given value.
+SetDatabaseMongodbDenyAnyAccess sets DatabaseMongodbDenyAnyAccess field to given value.

-### HasDatabaseMongodbDenyPublicAccess
+### HasDatabaseMongodbDenyAnyAccess

-`func (o *ClusterAdvancedSettings) HasDatabaseMongodbDenyPublicAccess() bool`
+`func (o *ClusterAdvancedSettings) HasDatabaseMongodbDenyAnyAccess() bool`

-HasDatabaseMongodbDenyPublicAccess returns a boolean if a field has been set.
+HasDatabaseMongodbDenyAnyAccess returns a boolean if a field has been set.

 ### GetDatabaseMongodbAllowedCidrs